-‘Inheritance‘ and ‘Vengeance‘ are very much a novels, rather than a history.
+‘Inheritance‘, ‘Vengeance‘ and ‘Resistance‘ are very much a novels, rather than a history.
 An ‘imagining’ of the story of one of the great leaders of history.

 I have used the work of historians and archaeologists as the novel’s basis, but there are difficulties in interpreting the history.
 Historians frequently disagree with each other over Alfred and his times.
 Then there are the enormous gaps in our knowledge.
 The following notes show where my story has grown from.